vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_installer_options.md

 <pre>--container-network-firewall <i>port_group_name</i>:<i>trust_level</i></pre>

 If you do not set `--container-network-firewall`, the default level of trust is `published`.
 As a consequence, if you do not set `--container-network-firewall`, container developers must specify `-p 80` in `docker run` and `docker create` commands to publish port 80 on a container.
-In regular Docker, then do not need to specify `-p` to publish port 80.
+In regular Docker, they do not need to specify `-p` to publish port 80.

 ## Configure VCHs to Use Proxy Servers <a id="proxy"></a>